arteevraina/KnowYourDonor/README.md

 # knowyourdonor

-Blood Donatino app whose work is in progress.
+Blood Donation app (work is in progress).

 ## Getting Started